 Our health partnerships are crucial to expanding this work around the world.
 Most visibly, since 2012, our partnership with the Golisano Foundation has been unlocking doors to quality health screenings, follow-up care, plus fitness and prevention programming for people with ID worldwide.
 Our Golisano partnership also enables us to collaborate with international organizations, providers and health-care authorities to better meet the needs of this neglected population.

-This year also marked a major expansion in Healthy Communities®-- our successful model that ensures year-round access to quality health care and prevention programming for people with ID.There are now more than 50 Special Olympics Healthy Communities in five Regions around the world.
+This year also marked a major expansion in Healthy Communities®-- our successful model that ensures year-round access to quality health care and prevention programming for people with ID.There are now 18 Special Olympics Programs that have achieved Healthy Community status-- and 51 more Programs are in progress.

 This year, Special Olympics entered into a formal partnership with Pan American Health Organization (PAHO), Regional Office for the Americas of the World Health Organization (WHO).
 The shared goal is to create sustainable health systems and services inclusive of all people with ID.
 In the USA, there was also a major increase in collaboration and funding from the U.S. Centers of Disease Control and Prevention.
 This is working to implement health programs and launch medical school curricula more inclusive of people with ID, among other breakthroughs.